rcl-ssl/docs/certbot/linux-daemon.md

 ### Set Access Control for the AAD Application

-Access control must be set for the AAD application to access resources in a user's Azure subscription.
+Access control must be set for the AAD application to access resources (**DNS Zone**) in a user's Azure subscription.
 Please refer to the following link to set access control :

 - [Setting Access Control for the AAD Application](../authorization/access-control-app)